This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Fostering or adopting any child is a selfless and loving thing to do, but to take on a child with special needs, such as one with cerebral palsy, adds challenges to what is already a difficult task.
-The rewards can be great, though, and to love and raise a child with this condition is a wonderful thing to do for many adoptive parents.
+Fostering or adopting any child is a selfless and loving thing to do.
+To take on a child with special needs, such as one with cerebral palsy, adds challenges to what is already a difficult task.
+The rewards can be great, though, and loving and raising a child with this condition is wonderful for many adoptive parents.

 How Children Are Affected by Cerebral Palsy

-Most children will experience some degree of physical disability, from spastic and uncontrollable movements to being unable to walk without an assistive device.
-In the majority of cases there is no intellectual disability, but some children may have lower IQs as a result of the brain damage.
-Some children may need some degree of lifelong assistance, while others are able to live independently.
+Most children will experience some degree of physical disability.
+In most cases, there is no intellectual disability, but some children may have lower IQs as a result of brain damage.
+Some children may need some degree of lifelong assistance, while others can live independently.

 Treatment Plans for a Foster or Adopted Child

 Fostering or adopting a child with cerebral palsy means taking on these challenges and being prepared to provide the extra guidance, support, and treatments needed to give that child the best life possible.

 Treatment for cerebral palsy varies depending on an individual child’s needs and limitations, but it always begins with a plan.
 You will need to consult with a pediatrician, medical specialists, therapists, educational professionals, and others to develop a treatment plan for your child’s particular needs.

 A treatment plan may include medical interventions, such as medications to treat complications and symptoms and surgeries to correct deformities or release stiff muscles to help your child move better and with less pain.

 Physical therapy is also typically an important part of treatment for cerebral palsy.
 A therapist can help a child train the muscles and exercise, which helps to improve balance, coordination, strength, posture, and flexibility.